mel-project/docs.themelio.org/docs/content/specifications/high-level-melscript-language.md

-# High-level MelScript language
+# MelScript: high-level covenant language

-The high-level MelScript language \(not yet named\) is essentially an extension of simply typed lambda calculus, packaged in a friendly syntax.
+The high-level MelScript language is essentially an extension of simply typed lambda calculus, packaged in a friendly syntax.

 ## Structure of a HLMS covenant